ChanghoJ/is477-fall2023-final-project/README.md

 - Jung, Changho: Creating and finishing the files in data folder, results folder and script folder.
 Checking and revising the rest of the files in the project.

-- Wen, Dongjing : Creating and finishing the README.md, requirement.txt, snakefile, environment.log, .gitgnore, zenodo.jason, profiling files.
+- Wen, Dongjing: Creating and finishing the README.md, requirement.txt, snakefile, environment.log, .gitgnore, zenodo.jason, profiling files.
 CO-finishing the data folder.
 Checking and revising the files in results folder and script folder.

 ## Analysis
 1. From the applying the train dataset, Logistic Regression showed the best accuracy score: 1.
 Therefore, Logistic Regression is selected for the final application for classification.